Carsten Stoll

 Symposium on Interactive Raytracing, 2006

-We introduce a GPU-based incremental raycasting algorithm for rendering piecewise quadratic surfaces at interactive rates.
-The method exploits the mathematical structure of quadratic patches for efficient ray-surface intersection, enabling high-quality rendering of smooth curved surfaces in real time.
+We introduce a GPU-based incremental raycasting algorithm for rendering piecewise quadratic surfaces at interactive rates, exploiting the mathematical structure of quadratic patches for efficient real-time rendering.

 Template Deformation for Point Cloud Fitting